shahda/technical-tester-assessment/README.md

 TEST DATA
 ---------
-config.properties is used to specify the URL and Browser Dynamic data is held in Example tables.
+config.properties is used to specify the URL and Browser Dynamic testDataResources is held in Example tables.

 COMMAND LINE EXECUTION
 ----------------------